 - Leading patient advocacy organizations

-While Phreesia has attempted to articulate as many stances as possible in this content policy, there will always be grey zone cases.
-In these instances, we look to these bodies for clarity and direction.
+Phreesia has tried to outline as many stances as possible in this content policy; however, there will always be unique or new situations.
+In these instances, we look to experts for clarity and direction.

 Third-party content may appear after these workflows.
-Prior to third-party content being shown, users are presented with an Authorization Form that, if accepted by the user, gives Phreesia permission to use the information the user provided in these workflows to present them with relevant, personalized content.
-The Authorization Form requires the user to click an “Accept” or “Decline” button: declining has no impact on a user’s healthcare treatment, and users who decline are not presented with third-party content.
+Prior to displaying third-party content, users are presented with an Authorization Form.
+If accepted, Phreesia uses the information provided in these workflows to deliver relevant, personalized content.
+The Authorization Form requires the user to click an “Accept” or “Decline” button.
+Declining has no impact on a user’s healthcare treatment.
+Users who decline are not presented with third-party content.